Bl4ckh34d/AIssistant/README.md

 ## INSTALLATION:
-Copy the following text block as a whole into your terminal and confirm.
+Copy and paste the following snippet as a whole into your terminal and confirm.
 It SHOULD work.

 ```shell
 install_path="D:\AI\env"